jozefg/blog/posts/2015-04-24-sml-for-haskellers.md

 eager evaluation, SML does have a couple of interesting things.

 Of course SML has actual modules.
 I've
-[explained a bit about them earlier](modules).
+[explained a bit about them earlier][modules].
 This alone is reason enough to write some ML.
 Additionally, SML has a saner notion of records.
 Records are a type in and of themselves.
 This means we can have something like